andrew/ultimate-awesome/README.md

 - [Awesome-of-Time-Series-Augmentation](https://github.com/zwzhang123/Awesome-of-Time-Series-Augmentation) - A curated list of time series augmentation resources.
 - [mps.rocks](https://github.com/coolya/mps.rocks) - A curated list of awesome MPS extensions/libraries, software and resources.
 - [fucking-awesome-mac](https://github.com/correia-jpv/fucking-awesome-mac) -  Now we have become very big, Different from the original idea.
 Collect premium software in various categories.
 With repository stars⭐ and forks🍴.
+- [awesome-golang](https://github.com/ewriq/awesome-golang) - A curated list of awesome libraries, tools, and resources for the Go programming language.
 - [awesome-yocto-project](https://github.com/fkromer/awesome-yocto-project) - It's not an embedded Linux Distribution, It creates a custom one for you.
 - [awesome-geospatial-data-sources](https://github.com/iamtekson/awesome-geospatial-data-sources) - This is the repo for open source geospatial data download sites.
 - [awesome-game-generation](https://github.com/jingyechen/awesome-game-generation) - 🕹️ Explore cutting-edge techniques in game generation.